AlfredBundyTesting/AlfredBundyTesting/README.md

 # Testers Portfolio
 # About me
-I am a manual tester who used to be an analytical chemist.
+I am a junior manual tester and this is a sample of my skills.
 # Tools
 # Curses
 # Books